-This chapter is relevant to Section G7(iv) of the 2017 CICM Primary Syllabus, which asks the exam candidate to "describe the methods of measurement of cardiac output, including limitations, potential sources of error, the need for calibration and the values obtained".
+This chapter is relevant to Section G6(iii) of the 2023 CICM Primary Syllabus, which expects the exam candidate to "describe the methods of measurement of cardiac output, including limitations, potential sources of error, the need for calibration and the values obtained".

 Cardiac Output is calculated from the area under the temperature change over time curve.

 MTt is the Mean Transit Time, time it takes for half of the cold indicator to pass.

 DSt is the Down Slope Time, time it takes for the temperature to return to baseline.